YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_readme_template.md

 # Awesome GUI Agent Paper List (Work-In-Progress)

-## Paper Covrage:
-A variety of papers related to GUI Agents, including but not limited to:
+This paper list covers a variety of papers related to GUI Agents, including but not limited to:
 - GUI Understanding
 - Datasets
 - Benchmarks
 - New frameworks
 - New models
 - Vision, language, multimodal foundation models (with explicit support for GUI)
-- Works in the General Domain extensively used by GUI Agents (e.g., SoM prompting)
+- Works in general Domains extensively used by GUI Agents (e.g., SoM prompting)

 <h3>Updates</h3>